its-kanii/Spotify-EDA/README.md

 # 🎧 Spotify Tracks EDA Project

-This project is part of my **100 Days of Data Science** learning journey.
+This project is part of my **Data Science** Project learning journey.
 On **Day 2**, I explored the Spotify Tracks Dataset using Python and performed **Exploratory Data Analysis (EDA)** to uncover patterns in music data like tempo, popularity, release trends, and more.

 ## 📌 Objective